honeytrap/honeytrap-docs/docs/config/listeners/socket.md

 The socket listener opens a socket using the operating system.
 It listens to specific ports on specific interfaces.
 {% endcapture %}

+The socket listener opens a socket using the operating system.
+It listens to specific ports on specific interfaces.